relativitydev/file-migration-cli/README.md

   * **Source instance** - You must have at least read-only permissions to all files in the source instance repository.
 These permissions are required to synchronize files in the source instance with the local databases built by the File Migration CLI.

-    Additionally, you must have read-only access to the following databases:
+    Additionally, you must have at least read-only access to the following databases:

     * EDDSDBO
     * Invariant